jseidl/virtuaplant/README.md

+# VirtuaPlant

-rtuaPlant is a Industrial Control Systems simulator which adds a “similar to real-world control logic” to the basic “read/write tags” feature of most PLC simulators.
+VirtuaPlant is a Industrial Control Systems simulator which adds a “similar to real-world control logic” to the basic “read/write tags” feature of most PLC simulators.
 Paired with a game library and 2d physics engine, VirtuaPlant is able to present a GUI simulating the “world view” behind the control system allowing the user to have a vision of the would-be actions behind the control systems.

 All the software is written in (guess what?)
 Python.
 The idea is for VirtuaPlant to be a collection of different plant types using different protocols in order to be a learning platform and testbed.